Remote Pulse Oximetry: Understanding the Importance of Proper Placement

 Accurate readings allow early detection of hypoxemia and enable timely treatment.
 Proper pulse oximeter placement plays a key role in protecting patient health by ensuring correct interpretation of oxygen levels.

-Looking to offer a better remote patient monitoring experience?
+Are you looking to offer remote patient monitoring?
 Tenovi partners with companies to deliver remote monitoring solutions for healthcare providers.
 Schedule your free demo and consultation today.